 Yep, know that one.
 I've seen one of the nobmob guys clean it, no-one else.
 I've almost made it once, but there are other parts I struggle with, mainly thru loss of traction and spinning the wheel.
 I took the Crossmark off and put the Larsen back on the rear the day I crashed and had been hoping that would help me with those bits, but it will be another few months before I can find out, now.

 I think I know which one you guys are talking about.
 There are some very challenging bits around there.
-So many times have I tried to get up a few and half way up you just know you won't make it and in your mind your thinking "oh Showtime, Cr#p, F#%& I need to unclip .......... sometimes you unclip in time, sometimes you don't
+So many times have I tried to get up a few and half way up you just know you won't make it and in your mind your thinking "oh !!
+BAN ME NOW FOR SWEARING !!, Cr#p, F#%& I need to unclip .......... sometimes you unclip in time, sometimes you don't

 Had my bike in the car yesterday and was about to leave early to get a ride in, but then the heavens opened up at midday.